The Netherlands supports Middle East peace process

-In the peace process between the Israeli and Palestinian authorities, the Netherlands favours a two-state solution, which would enable a secure Israel and an independent, democratic and viable Palestinian state to exist peacefully side by side.
+In the peace process between the Israeli and Palestinian authorities, the Netherlands (like the European Union) favours a two-state solution, which would enable a secure Israel and an independent, democratic and viable Palestinian state to exist peacefully side by side.

 Two-state solution in the Middle East

-If efforts to secure a two-state solution are successful, Israel and the Palestinian state will recognise each other's right to exist.
-Such an agreement would be based on the borders that existed before 4 June 1967 (i.e. before the Six-Day War).
-The Palestinian state would consist of the Gaza Strip and the West Bank.
-Israel would then consist of the remaining area of what was historically Palestine.
+If efforts to secure a two-state solution are successful, Israel and the Palestinian Liberation Organisation will have reached a definitive peace agreement.
+Unless the parties decide on other borders in their negotiations, the peace agreement would be based on the borders that existed before 4 June 1967 (i.e. before the Six-Day War).
+This means the future Palestinian state would consist of the Gaza Strip and the West Bank, including East Jerusalem.

 The security of both Israel and the future Palestinian state must be guaranteed.
-For this to be possible there will need to be negotiations about the status of Jerusalem and about the refugee issue.
-The United States, the United Nations, the EU and Russia together form the Middle East Quartet.
-They play a leading role in the negotiations.
+There will also need to be negotiations about the status of Jerusalem and the refugee issue.

 The Netherlands regards the Israeli settlements in the occupied Palestinian Territories as illegal.
 They are in conflict with international law and pose a serious threat to the peace process.